momori256/momori.dev/blog/building-a-websocket-chat-app-with-axum-and-react.md

 }
 ```

-The first line is splitting the socket into a sender and a receiver.
-It's not necessary, but we can use the socket for writing and reading concurrently.
-Furthermore, it's a little more efficient than locking the whole socket.
-The `split()` function is provided by the crate [futures_util](https://rust-lang-nursery.github.io/futures-api-docs/0.3.0-alpha.16/futures_util/stream/struct.SplitStream.html), so don't forget to run `cargo add futures-util`.
+The initial line splits the socket into a sender and a receiver.
+While not strictly necessary, this setup enables concurrent read and write operations on the socket and can enhance efficiency compared to locking the entire socket.
+The `split()` function is provided by the [futures_util](https://rust-lang-nursery.github.io/futures-api-docs/0.3.0-alpha.16/futures_util/stream/struct.SplitStream.html) crate.

-Let's implement `recv_from_client` first as we've already implemented it partly.
-When a message has arrived, send it to the broadcast channel instead of returning it to the client.
+Let's start by implementing `recv_from_client`.
+When a message arrives, we'll forward it to the broadcast channel instead of returning it to the client:

 ```rs
 async fn recv_from_client(